amosproj/amos2025ss02-building-documentation-management-system/Documentation/frontend/frontend_docker.md

 ```
 This lets you log and use the environment URL in your logic without recompiling the app.

+### 💲 Run With Env

+- Start Docker Desktop (for local setup on Windows)

-### 💲 Run With Env but build first as previously shown
+- build first as previously shown

 ```bash
 docker run --rm -p 8080:80 -e API_URL=https://api.example.com my-angular-app
 ```